 Rowlands Castle has usually been the preferred residence for many military personnel as it is close to Portsmouth with its Naval Base and the Admiralty Administration.

 ‘Timelines’ provides a quick reference to the flow of events, while ‘Events’ illustrates major happenings, natural and social, usually of relatively short duration.
-Reports, are significant studies commissioned by the Parish Council, often written by residents, which describe important aspects of our environment, sometimes having planning, legal or regulatory implications.
+Village Evolution and Design are significant studies commissioned by the Parish Council, often written by residents, which describe important aspects of our environment, sometimes having planning, legal or regulatory implications.

 The Heritage Centre is grateful to Ralph Cousins for his permission to include the Local History Booklets on this website.
 All the copyright for these booklets remains with the authors.